About Tanzania including Zanzibar Travel

 Mt.
-Kilimanjaro: The “rooftop of Africa,” Kilimanjaro has three volcanic cones, Kibo, Mawenzi and Shirahe.
-Hiking the famed mountain is the adventure of a lifetime for many who come here.
+Kilimanjaro Trekking: The ‘rooftop of Africa,’ Kilimanjaro has three volcanic cones, Kibo, Mawenzi and Shirahe.
+Hiking the famed mountain is the adventure of a lifetime for many.
 At 5,895 meters/19,340 feet, Kilimanjaro is Africa’s highest mountain.
 A UNESCO World Heritage Site, it is encircled by Kilimanjaro National Park.
-Its ecosystems range from lowland forests to alpine meadows to barren rock and ice near the top.
+Its ecosystems range from lowland forests, to alpine meadows, to barren rock and ice near the top.
 With planning, nearly everyone from first-timers to seasoned climbers can scale the peak.

-Ngorongoro Highlands Conservation Area: The conservation covers more than 13,209 square kilometers/5,100 square miles.
-The crater is the largest intact caldera, collapsed volcano, in the world.
+Ngorongoro Highlands Conservation Area: The crater is the largest intact caldera in the world.
 It has been called ‘Africa’s Eden.’
 Indeed, most of East Africa’s common species are found here.
 The descent of about 609 meters/2,000 feet into the crater passes through rainforest and thick vegetation before emerging onto the grassy plains of the crater floor.
 This UNESCO World Heritage Site is part of the Serengeti ecosystem.
-It protects black rhinos, hippos, zebra, wildebeest, eland and lion.
+It protects black rhinos, hippos, zebra, wildebeest, eland, Grant’s and Thompson’s gazelle and a dense lion population.

-Zanzibar: Three islands, Unguja, Pemba and Mafia, plus smaller islands make up the Zanzibar Archipelago in the Indian Ocean.
+Zanzibar: Three main islands, Unguja, Pemba and Mafia – along with a multitude of smaller islands make up the Zanzibar Archipelago in the Indian Ocean.
 The capital is Zanzibar City on Unguja.
-The old Stone Town is a UNESCO World Heritage Site that has changed little in 200 years.
-Its labyrinth of narrow streets, bazaars and mosques are fascinating.
-Old Arab houses are known for intricately carved doors, of which there are some 500 examples.
-Zanzibar invites travelers for a relaxing break with more than 25 beaches.
+The old Stone Town is a UNESCO World Heritage Site that has changed little in more than 200 years.
+Its labyrinth of narrow streets, bazaars and mosques is fascinating.
+The grand, old Arab houses are known for intricately carved doors, of which there are some 500 different examples.
+Zanzibar’s main industries are spices, raffia, and tourism.
+They have long been known to traders for clove, nutmeg, cinnamon, and black pepper.
+Zanzibar is also home to the endemic Zanzibar red colobus monkey and the Zanzibar servaline genet.
+Zanzibar’s more than 24 beaches invite travelers for a relaxing break.

 Suggested Tanzania Tour Itinerary